joonan-lab/cwas/docs/steps/burden.rst

 The parameters of the command are as below:

-- -i, --input_file : Path to the categorized txt file, resulted from categorization process.
+- -i, --input_file: Path to the categorized txt file, resulted from categorization process.
 This file could be gzipped or not.
-- -o_dir, --output_directory : Path to the directory where the output files will be saved.
+- -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
-- -s, --sample_info : Path to the txt file containing the sample information for each sample.
+- -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.
-- -a, --adjustment_factor : Path to the txt file containing the adjust factors for each sample.
+- -a, --adjustment_factor: Path to the txt file containing the adjust factors for each sample.
 This is optional.
 With this option, CWAS-Plus multiplies the number of variants (or carriers, in -u option) with the adjust factor per sample.
-- -n, --num_perm : Number of permutations for label-swapping.
+- -n, --num_perm: Number of permutations for label-swapping.
 By default, 10000.
-- -p, --num_proc : Number of worker processes that will be used for the permutation process.
+- -p, --num_proc: Number of worker processes that will be used for the permutation process.
 By default, 1.
-- -b, --burden_shift : Generates an output file containing binomial p-values for each label-swapped permutation.
+- -b, --burden_shift: Generates an output file containing binomial p-values for each label-swapped permutation.
 By default, False.
-- -rr, --perm_rr : Generates an output file containing relative risks for each label-swapped permutation.
+- -rr, --perm_rr: Generates an output file containing relative risks for each label-swapped permutation.
 By default, False.
-- -u, --use_n_carrier : Enables the use of the number of samples with variants in each category for burden test instead of the number of variants.
+- -u, --use_n_carrier: Enables the use of the number of samples with variants in each category for burden test instead of the number of variants.
 With this option, CWAS-Plus counts the number of samples that carry at least one variant of each category.

 .. code-block:: solidity